-It helps relieving the pressure on a spinal nerve root by removing the herniated portion of disc that causes pain.
+Microscopic discectomy is the one of the safest and time-tested surgical treatment for a herniated disc.
+It helps to relieve the pressure on a spinal nerve root by removing the herniated portion of the disc that causes pain.

 Surgery is performed under general anesthesia.
 One small incision of 2-3 cm is made over the affected area of the spine.
 Muscle dissected near the affected area and retractors are placed which hold the muscle and skin away from the surgical site so that the vertebrae are adequately exposed.

 You may be advised to see the surgeon after a week for stitch removal.
 Follow up is also important to see if healing is proper.
-Initially, there may be some soreness and pain depending on the type surgery which is performed.
+Initially, there may be some soreness and pain depending on the type of surgery which is performed.
 There may be bruising around the area which is not abnormal.